The Central Board of Secondary Education (CBSE) is one of the

 Unit II: Algebra

-2. Linear equations in two variables
+Pair of linear equations in two variables and their graphical

 Unit III: Coordinate Geometry